jmtalarn/elm-personal-site/content/posts/2017-08-18-build-publish-ionic-app-live-update-firebase-angularjs.md

 Once you created a connection to a collection in the Firebase backend AngularFire is in charge to keep up the collection updated in our referenced link.

 <h2>The AngularJS $watch function</h2>
-The <code>watch</code> function allows to bind a listener function to a variable or expression from a scope.
+The `watch` function allows to bind a listener function to a variable or expression from a scope.

 ```javascript
 $watch(watchExpression, listener, [objectEquality]);